Uniqueness of radial solutions for the fractional Laplacian: Abstract

 \section{Abstract}

 We prove general uniqueness results for radial solutions of linear and nonlinear equations involving the fractional Laplacian $(-\Delta)^s$ with $s \in (0,1)$ for any space dimensions $N \geq 1$.
-By extending a monotonicity formula \`a la Cabr\'e and Sire \cite{CaSi-10}, we show that the linear equation
+By extending a monotonicity formula found by Cabr\'e and Sire \cite{CaSi-10}, we show that the linear equation

-has at most one radial and bounded solution vanishing at infinity, provided that the potential $V$ is a radial and non-decreasing.
+has at most one radial and bounded solution vanishing at infinity, provided that the potential $V$ is radial and non-decreasing.
 In particular, this result implies that all radial eigenvalues of the corresponding fractional Schr\"odinger operator $H=(-\Delta)^s + V$ are simple.
 Furthermore, by combining these findings on linear equations with topological bounds for a related problem on the upper half-space $\R^{N+1}_+$, we show uniqueness and nondegeneracy of ground state solutions for the nonlinear equation

 for arbitrary space dimensions $N \geq 1$ and all admissible exponents $\alpha >0$.
 This generalizes the nondegeneracy and uniqueness result for dimension $N=1$ recently obtained by the first two authors in \cite{FrLe-10} and, in particular, the uniqueness result for solitary waves of the Benjamin--Ono equation found by Amick and Toland \cite{AmTo-91}.